OSGConnect/connectbook/FsurfRemote/Introduction.md

 ## Overview

 [FreeSurfer](http://freesurfer.net/) is a software package to analyze MRI images of human brain subjects.
-The OSG has developed a command line utility, Fsurf, that simplifies FreeSurfer computation on the Open Science Grid (OSG).
+The OSG has developed a command line utility, Fsurf, that simplifies running a FreeSurfer 5.3 workflow on the Open Science Grid (OSG).

 To use Fsurf, you need an Fsurf account.
 Follow the instructions outlined [here to obtain an account](https://support.opensciencegrid.org/support/solutions/articles/12000008487-request-a-fsurf-account-).